-- 1. After having been advised by the relevant examiner, the Board of Examiners may decide to exempt students from an interim examination or practical on the grounds of: - an interim examination, degree audit or practical successfully completed within the Dutch higher education system or elsewhere which, as regards content and study load, corresponds with the interim examination, degree audit or practical for which exemption is sought, or; - b. knowledge and/or skills acquired outside the higher education system. - 2.
-Students seeking to receive credit for extra-curricular student projects in the BSc programme need to incorporate their activities into the Minor D:DREAM (Wb-Mi-121-09).
-Students who, nonetheless, seek to receive an exemption based on participation in extra-curricular student projects can only submit their request prior to the start of the project.
-The request should clearly state how the learning objectives of the course for which the exemption is requested are met.
-No exemptions will be granted for requests submitted after the start of the extra-curricular student project. - 3.
+- 1. After having been advised by the relevant examiner, the Board of Examiners may decide to exempt a student from an interim examination or practical on the grounds of: - an interim examination, degree audit or practical successfully completed within the Dutch higher education system or elsewhere which, as regards content and study load, corresponds with the interim examination, degree audit or practical for which exemption is sought, or; - b. knowledge and/or skills acquired outside the higher education system. - 2.
 No exemption will be granted for the Design Synthesis Exercise.